Communication via JSON-RPC

-In this section I will explain how you can create a backend service and then connect to it over JSON-RPC.
+In this section we will explain how you can create a backend service and then connect to it over RPC.

-I will use the debug logging system as a small example of that.
+We will use the task execution system as a small example of that.

 Overview